waynus/dotjs/README.md

 # ~/.js

-dotjs is a Google Chrome extension that executes JavaScript files on websites based on their filename.
+[dotjs-universal](https://github.com/p3lim/dotjs-universal) is a Chrome/Chromium browser extension that executes JavaScript and CSS files on websites based on their filename.

-The JavaScript files are loaded from the extension's directory within the browser.
+Unlike the original, this version does not run it's own local fileserver, all the files are located within the extension's own directory instead, so it'll work on any system!

-Example: If you navigate to `www.google.com`, dotjs will execute `/scripts/google.com.js`.
+If you navigate to `www.google.com`, dotjs will execute `/scripts/google.com.js` and/or `/styles/google.com.css` if either of the files exist.

-This makes it super easy to spruce up your favorite pages using JavaScript.
+This makes it super easy to spruce up your favorite pages using JavaScript or CSS.

-Bonus: All files have jQuery 1.9 loaded, regardless of whether the site you're hacking uses jQuery.
+Bonus: All files have jQuery 2.1 loaded, regardless of whether the site you're hacking uses jQuery.

 Double bonus: `/scripts/default.js` is loaded on every site, meaning you can stick plugins or helper functions in it.

-GreaseMonkey user scripts are great, but you need to publish them somewhere and re-publish after making modifications.
-With dotjs, just add or edit files in `/scripts`.

-Triple bonus: You can just as easily load css files from `/styles` like so: `/styles/github.com.css`.
+Triple bonus: By going to the extension options you will be presented by the absolute path to the scripts and styles directory.

 ## Example